Hi and welcome to today’s post titled “Easily track Windows 10 Intune MDM policy information on the Endpoint – Support Help #1“

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\PolicyManager\Providers\{Provider GUID}\default\Device

-All the config policies coming down from Intune get tagged to the Provider GUID which corresponds to the Intune Enrollment ID on the endpoint.
+All the config policies coming down from Intune get tagged to the Provider GUID corresponding to the Intune Enrollment ID on the Endpoint.

-Once the CSP succeeds in implementing the settings, those get reflected the reg_path
+Once the CSP succeeds in implementing the settings, those get reflected in the reg_path under the Category Area to which the settings belong.

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\PolicyManager\current\device

 Provider GUID is unique for each device of the same tenant.
-But as you can see, there will be several GUIDS under HKLM\Software\Microsoft\PolicyManager\Providers
+But as you can see, there will be several GUIDEs under HKLM\Software\Microsoft\PolicyManager\Providers, How

-, so how you can easily determine which one corresponds to Intune?
+can you quickly determine which one corresponds to Intune?

 Finding the Provider GUID